 Continuous rainfall, air and ground temperatures are recorded on site by an automatic weather station located within the residential area of the site.
-A photograph of this equipment is presented in Plate 22, Appendix J.
+A photograph of this equipment is presented in Plate 21, Appendix J.

 Knipe Point was introduced into the coastal monitoring programme in March 2010 under a new instruction.
-A comparison of previously recorded data, collected on behalf of SBC, from December 2010 with that of June 2011 indicates that the landward retreat of the Cornelian Bay headscarp has rapidly increased with between 2 and 5 metres of land lost and the total loss of previously repositioned monitoring points and the fence posts of properties No.
+A comparison of previously recorded data, collected on behalf of SBC, from December 2010 with that of June 2011 indicates that the landward retreat of the Cornelian Bay headscarp has rapidly increased with between 2 and 5 metres of land lost and the total loss of previously repositioned monitoring points and the fence posts of properties No. 5 and 6.
+Recent reports and monitoring data on recession rates, available from the National Trust, have also detailed the rates of landward degradation of the headscarps of Cornelian Bay and Knipe Point.